 I’ve been through depression last 2015.
-Though I didn’t go through any clinical check up by a doctor yet I know for sure that I have the gloomy bug.
+Though I didn’t go through any clinical check-up by a doctor yet I know for sure that I have the gloomy bug.

 It started out with a certain goodbye leading to a fear of giving too much.
 Of finding comfort in another human’s presence.
 Of getting lost after your own life got intertwined with theirs.

-I was a hopeless romantic back then, pure of the idea that sometimes, relationship breaks you down and thinking that being in one is getting all those butterflies in your tummy.
+I was a hopeless romantic back then, pure of the idea that sometimes, the relationship breaks you down and thinking that being in one is getting all those butterflies in your tummy.

 And like anybody who has gone through this state of downfall, it caused me anxieties.
-Fear of facing tomorrow and making life decisions, forgetfulness to cover up one’s loss, frequent mood swings and lack of self care.
+Fear of facing tomorrow and making life decisions, forgetfulness to cover up one’s loss, frequent mood swings and lack of self-care.

 It first starts with acceptance.

 Nothing can be instantly healed.
 It takes time to do so.
 First, consider yourself lucky that it didn’t work out before you two got married.
 Think of the positive outcome this turning point has given you— the possibility of getting a bigger fish.

 One big step to do that is to follow this list which my younger sister wrote down: